grafana/agent/docs/developer/releasing.md

 * We do not leave release candidates in the changelog once there is a stable version for them.
 * Make sure to also update the **date** in the title.
 * See [here](https://github.com/grafana/agent/pull/2873/files) for an example pull request.

+When creating a **patch** release:

+* Add a new section to the changelog for the patch release.
+* In the changelog, **move** the fixes which were cherry picked onto the release branch from the "unreleased" section to the section for the new patch release.

 #### Update the "Upgrade guide"
 The "Upgrade guide" is located in `docs/sources/upgrade-guide/_index.md` and lists breaking changes